 Below, we’ll uncover some of our secrets to crafting the right Objectives and Key Results at the company level.

-Company Objectives provide context and direction for employees to align their efforts with team and organizational goals.
+Company Objectives provide context and direction for employees to align their efforts with team and organizational goals in both the short and long term.
 Every company leader must help employees connect their work to the deeper purpose, and make sure the entire company is informed, aligned, and inspired to focus on what matters most.

 We recommend that top leadership set company Objectives first, followed by nested department-level Objectives that support the level above, and then allow team members to align their individual Objectives with the department and company Objectives.
 Gallup research shows employees who strongly agree that they can link their goals to the organization’s goals are 3.5 times more likely to be engaged.